 If there is a special annual show or two where you always like to attend and show your birds, it’s important to work around them with your breeding schedule so that your adults all look their best for the show and the annual young have had the chance to molt into adult plumage as well.
 It’s also important to keep in mind that feeding youngsters and molting simultaneously is pretty tough on the adults nutritionally.
 Either the parent or offspring can suffer from protein malnutrition under such circumstances, so additional protein in the diet will be needed, along with more fat and vitamins.

-One way to get adults ready for show is to replace new eggs laid after a specific date in August with wooden eggs, preoccupying the parents but also giving them a reprieve from baby duties, allowing them to maintain their own health, feathering, and overall cleanliness.
-Starting this during or just after the molt in August will allow them to hold on to that pure white magnificence you want for show purposes, and all the babies hatched before August will almost always be in top form for show by December at the height of the show season.
+Most breeders split up the pairs at the end of the breeding season and separate the cocks and the hens.
+This forces the hens to stop laying eggs and makes it easier to re-pair with different mates the next year if desired.
+If you keep your pairs together year-round, removing the next boxes will minimize nesting attempts.
+If a pair goes to nest during the annual rest-period, replace the new eggs laid with wooden eggs.
+This will keep the pair occupied and prevent them from laying eggs immediately again after removal.
+Seraph hens have a limited number of egg follicles and by age seven will typically stop laying.
+Controlling the rate of egg laying can extend fertility.
+Starting breeding control just before the molt in August will allow them to hold on to that pure white magnificence you want for show purposes, and all the babies hatched before August will almost always be in top form for show by December at the height of the show season.
 Nearly all of the birds in your loft will be potentially show-able using this schedule.

 When it comes time for sorting the fruits of my labor each year, this is how I do it: I breed from a few pairs each year, and each pair is assigned a color to designate that family line.
-For instance, the SeaHorse line is pink, the James line is blue, etc. At banding time, each chick is given a numbered band on one leg and a colored family line band on the other.
-In this manner I can watch and study the offspring as they grow up and easily record changes that help me identify them later, including gender, without the necessity for capturing the bird.
+For instance, the SeaHorse line is pink, the James line is blue, etc. (I name my birds.)
+At banding time, each chick is given a numbered band on one leg and a colored family line band on the other.
+In this manner I can watch and study the offspring as they grow up, maintain a pedigree, and easily record changes that help me identify them later.

 In mid-October I go out late one night with a flashlight and pick all the birds up and put them in travel carriers.
-The next morning they are all placed in show cages, with the parents heading up their line of offspring for the year.
-The youngsters are divided by gender, and the most superior cock and hen in the line up is moved ahead to the two cages nearest the parents; these will be part of my show team and/or kept for my own breeding program.
-The rest are marked for sale, even if they too are high quality and intended for show.
+The next morning, they are all placed in show cages, with the parents heading up their line of offspring for the year.
+The youngsters are divided by gender, and the most superior cock and hen in the line-up is moved ahead to the two cages nearest the parents; these will be part of my show team and/or kept for my own breeding program as long as they are at least High Standard quality.
+The rest are marked for sale or re-homing, even if they too are high quality and intended for show.
 I do the same thing with the next line, and the next until I have located the best cock and best hen from each line.
-If any birds are identified that have faults that make them useless as breeding pairs, those birds are marked for placement in a free flock that I keep out at the farm.
-(Some people will euthanize such birds, but I can’t unless they are seriously ill or deformed—it just bothers me.)
+If any birds are identified that have faults that make them useless as breeding pairs, those birds are marked for placement in a free flock that I keep out at the farm or given to people who want something pretty just to watch in an outdoor aviary.
+Some people euthanize birds that don’t advance the show-quality nature of their lofts – it’s a common practice in fact – but I find it to be terribly distasteful and always look for other options.

 I then line up the best young cocks from all lines, and the best young hens from all lines.
 I again compare.
-What I am looking for are outstanding birds, birds that are better than the parents, or in the case of exceptional parents, birds that are equal to the parents.
-I then decide if I need to keep any for my own breeding program, and which ones, depending upon the family lines and how they should be interbred and whether or not there are birds present now that can advance a particular characteristic in the flock that needs improvement.
+I then make the final decision to keep any for my own breeding program, and which ones, depending upon the family lines and how they should be interbred and whether or not there are birds present that can advance a particular characteristic in the flock that needs improvement.
+Finally, I decide how to make pairs from the young birds I’ve decided to keep based on their attributes and deficiencies; when the next breeding season arrives, the chosen pairs are placed together in small cages for a week or so until they are bonded.

 Finally, it’s important to keep and maintain your foundation birds.
 As the years go by you will rotate your older birds out of the breeding schedule to some degree.
 Nevertheless, if you have exceptional older birds that are the genetic foundation for your entire program, birds from which you can retrieve qualities that might be lost due to unexpected complications from breeding younger birds, you will always be okay.